 Recipe FAQs and Expert Tips

 No, but it will extend the shelf life.
-So for example sometimes I will make this frosting a day or two before I'm going to need it so I will store it in the fridge until the day I need it.
-Then let it warm to room temp for a couple hours before I use it.
+So, for example, sometimes I will make this frosting a day or two before I'm going to need it, so I will store it in the fridge until the day I need it.
+Then let it warm to room temp for a couple of hours before I use it.

-To me Hershey chocolate has a very sour, tangy taste.
+To me, Hershey's chocolate has a very sour, tangy taste.
 Why?
-Some experts believe that's because some companies such as Hershey's puts its milk through a process called controlled lipolysis.
+Some experts believe that's because some companies, such as Hershey's, put their milk through a process called controlled lipolysis.
 This breaks down the fatty acids in the milk and produces butyric acid - the chemical that gives vomit its very distinctive smell and acrid taste.

 More Homemade Frostings